 Do not over mix.
 Less is more when it comes to mixing.
 Use a light hand when mixing both the cookie dough and the brownie batter and use a spatula to fold in the chocolate chips so that you do not risk over working the cookie dough.

 Watch your oven.
 Every oven runs differently so keep an eye on your oven to prevent over baking.
 To keep the top from browning too quickly, place a large piece of aluminum foil loosely over the top around the 25 minute mark.
-The brookies are done baking when the edges are golden brown and the center is completely set with no jiggle when you nudge the pan.
+The brookies are done baking when the edges are golden brown and the center is almost set.
+The bars will continue to bake when removed from the oven.

 You’ll be happy to know that these one pan wonders are super freezer friendly, although I’m guessing they won’t actually make it that far.
 Truth be told, I love noshing on them straight from the freezer on a hot day.
 Or top with a giant scoop of vanilla ice cream and a drizzle of hot fudge for a positively decadent treat.
 If you do decide to store your brookies in the freezer, wrap the squares in a layer of plastic wrap followed by a layer of aluminum foil for safe keeping.
 Defrost the bars at room temperature.

 There’s a lot to love about these half cookie, half brownie treats.
 They really are the perfect dessert and I have a feeling these brown butter brookies are going to be your new favorite.
-If you make ’em, I want to hear all about it!
-Enjoy every morsel and I’ll meet you back here next week.
+If you make ’em, I want to hear all about it.
+Enjoy every morsel my friends!

 Happy baking!